Dynamics and Shocks from H$\alpha$ Emission of Nearby Galaxy Mergers: Source of Ionization

 Ionization can also be the result of conversion of kinetic energy into heat rather than photo-ionization.
 The kinetic energy originating from the colliding gas flows produce shocks.
-Shocks are disturbances that move faster that the speed of sound in the ambient medium.
-Shock fronts dissipate the kinetic energy and convert it into heat.
 The shock-heated gas cools via radiation which is itself a powerful source of ionizing photons.
 Photons from the post-shocked gas may travel upstream and photo-ionize the pre-shock material known as the precursor.
 The emission from the shock and the precursor results in high emission line ratios, particularly among the low-ionization species, such as \nii.
 Brightness of the radiative shocks and its precursor scales with the rate of dissipation of kinetic energy; resultingly, one expects to see higher velocity dispersion in the emission lines from brighter shocks \citep{Dopita:1995km}.

-Unlike photo-ionized regions around young stars, shocked gas is not a good kinematic tracer for dynamical modeling of the gravitational features like tidal tails.
-Processes like high speed stellar wind, supernova (SN) feedback, and AGN-driven outflows, produce shock-heated ionized gas with velocities that can significantly differ from the stars and rest of baryons in their vicinity.
-The \ha\ velocity of shocks is not suitable for modeling the dynamics of tidal tails, especially with collisionless N-body simulations, in which gravity is the only player in the formation of tidal tails.
+Unlike photo-ionized regions around young stars, shocked gas is not a good kinematic tracer for dynamical modeling of the gravitational features like tidal tails, for the processes that produce them affect the velocity of gas at the same time.
 Hence, we need to separate shocks from the photo-ionized gas near young stars.
 In this section, we describe our method for doing so.
 We investigate the how the fraction of shock-ionized gas evolve with merger stage.
 We also explore the correlation of shock fraction with merger mass ratio and the mass of the companion.